vertexbz/docker-gitlab-review/README.md

                      --docker-pull-policy "if-not-present"
 ```

-- Set following to `runner-config/config.toml` in section `[runners.docker]` of `gitlab-review-app-manager` (be carefull, there can be duplicates - in this case you have to merge configs by yout self)
+- Set following to `runner-config/config.toml` in section `[runners.docker]` of `gitlab-review-app-manager` (be carefull, there can be duplicates - in this case you have to merge configs by your self)
 ```
     privileged = true
     volumes = ["/cache", "/var/run/docker.sock:/var/run/docker.sock"]